Laragear/WebAuthn/README.md

 [![](.github/assets/support.png)](https://github.com/sponsors/DarkGhostHunter)

 Your support allows me to keep this package free, up-to-date and maintainable.
-Alternatively, you can **[spread the word!](http://twitter.com/share?text=I%20am%20using%20this%20cool%20PHP%20package&url=https://github.com%2FLaragear%2FWebAuthn&hashtags=PHP,Laravel)**
+Alternatively, you can **spread the word on social media!**

 ## Requirements

 * Laravel 11.x or later.
-* PHP 8.1 or later.
 * The `ext-openssl` extension.
 * The `ext-sodium` extension (optional, for EdDSA 25519 public keys).